choderalab/drug-gym/README.md

 DrugGym is an open source Python library for developing and comparing reinforcement learning or other autonomous decision-making algorithms designed for small molecule discovery programs.
 It provides a standard API to communicate between learning algorithms and environments.

+The key features are:

+- 🎯 TODO
+    - TODO

 # Installation
 TODO